b-crawl/bcrawl/README.md

   - New monster spell: Freezing Blast, a cold equivalent to fireball that Frost Giants and Wizards can cast.
   - v1.3.2: Neqoxecs and Shining Eyes have Corrupting Pulse instead of Malmutate.
   - v1.4.1: Gnolls no longer sometimes spawn with nets.
+  - v1.5: Nagaraja get a new spell set that includes Fireball.

 #### Unique Monsters
   - Ijyb always has a Polymorph wand, and gets a sling and branded dagger.